Tombunzel/moviesPart3/README.md

-Welcome to my Movies database CLI
+Welcome to my movies database CLI

 This program:
   handles a database of movies,